gquittet/angular-11-tdd-with-animations-and-translation/README.md

   ng add @nguniversal/express-engine
   ```

-- Now you can launch your Angular app with:
+- Now you can launch your Angular app with

   ```shell
   npm run dev:ssr